We love responsive design #

 Min-width: 768px / Max-width: 979px

 I created a Symbol library with some helper templates that you can use.
-You can see the Bootstrap Symbol Library on Mockups to Go and download the BMML file to save to your assets and use in your project as a Symbols library.
+You can see the Bootstrap Symbol Template Libraries on Mockups to Go.
 If you're using myBalsamiq, upload it to your site or project's Assets.
 See this tutorial to learn more about how to use Symbols.

 3. Wireframe zones on thumbnail templates

 We'll start with a master template that represents the common elements of the site and identify the zones of UI/Content on the page.
 Christina Wodtke refers to these as Zones in her IA book, and others refer to these as Zone Diagrams or Page Schematics.
 They're just boxes and labels that indicate, at a high level, the types of content that will appear in a page or view.
 Lets place boxes for the zones where we want them to lay out on our grid.

 The idea is to use that Content Outline above and roughly decide where they will go in the layout.
 Use boxes with labels to show where you think these interface sections will go roughly, and along the way you will get a sense for how you want the boxes to wrap as you work with the smaller layouts.

 Now we have the start for how our responsive layout system should work between the 3 screen dimensions we targeted above.
 From here we can work our way in to identify how boxes should layout within the template.